Skip to main content

 Tower Place West, 5 Lower Thames Street, London | Herbert Smith Freehills Kramer LLP and NERA

-Join NERA Senior Managing Director George Anstey, Herbert Smith Freehills Kramer Of Counsel Louise Barber and Partner Craig Tevendale, and South Pole General Counsel Kushal Bhimjiani in a session that will consider the developing disputes connected with the voluntary carbon market and sustainability claims made in reliance on investments in carbon offsets.
+Join NERA Senior Managing Director George Anstey, Herbert Smith Freehills Kramer Of Counsel Louise Barber and Partner Craig Tevendale, South Pole General Counsel Kushal Bhimjiani, and Marsh Carbon Credits Senior Advisor Lara Whitmore in a session that will consider the developing disputes connected with the voluntary carbon market and sustainability claims made in reliance on investments in carbon offsets.
 The discussion will also examine the complex quantum and valuation issues that arise in disputes involving carbon offsets, including how such instruments are assessed and valued in contentious proceedings.

 International Tax Disputes: Navigating Challenges and Opportunities in Dispute Resolution